Chapter 4: Children

 Application to the Federal Circuit and Family of Australia

-In most circumstances, you first need to attempt to reach agreement with the other parent if you want to change your child’s name.
+In most circumstances, you first need to attempt to reach agreement with the other parent if you want to change your child’s name, if it is safe to do so.

 You will need to persuade the court that the name change is in the best interests of the child.